anas-rz/anas-rz.github.io/index.md

   image: profile.png
 published: true
 ---
-Currently working in Computer Vision, Audiovisual representation learning, and Robustness, I am passionate creating useful solutions using machine learning.
+Currently working in Computer Vision, Audiovisual representation learning, and Robustness, I am passionate about creating useful solutions using machine learning.

 I program mostly in TensorFlow.
 Can work in PyTorch and Jax as well.